ziglang/logo/README.md

  * `zig-logo-neg-white.svg` is for dark backgrounds where color reproduction is not possible, or visibility of colored symbol is too low.

- * `zig-logo-dynamic.svg` is for websites and Github repositories where the color scheme is not known in advance, and contains embedded CSS to select the appropriate text color for the background.

 ## Logomark